-In the next year we will aim to complete the full implementation of the IRISi Training programme.
+In the next year the borough will aim to complete the full implementation of the IRIS Training and support programme.
 This training equips GPs and practice staff to identify patients affected by domestic violence and abuse and refer them to specialist services, benefiting the patient and saving NHS resources.

 To enable people to lead healthier lives we need to ensure that their home is of a good standard and the council are working to deliver adaptations to ensure that where necessary homes are accessible and adapted to meet individual needs.
-They will also increase the supply of housing by supporting opportunities to bring long-term, empty homes in the private sector back into use and tackle the determinants of poor health and wellbeing by improving housing conditions across sectors.
+They will also increase the supply of housing by supporting opportunities to bring long-term, empty homes in the private sector back into use and will ensure to be able to tackle the determinants of poor health and wellbeing improve housing conditions across sectors.